AlirezaKermaniDev/E-commerce/README.md

 - #### Widget Structure

   Each widget folder contains a widget file and a layer folder with `phone`, `tablet`, and `web` files, each containing responsive code for the respective device.
+And a `utils` file that holds some global variables and functions that in use by layer files.

        ├── home_page
        │   ├── widgets